- This event has passed.

 October 11 @ 3:30 pm - 5:00 pm EDT

 Director, MSU Center for Community & Economic Development

 Domicology, The study of policies, practices, and consequences of structural abandonment.

 In the United States 136 million tons of waste per year, or nearly 40% of all construction/demolition and municipal solid waste, is generated by building related construction, demolition, and renovation projects.
 Harvard’s Joint Center for Housing Studies reported that vacant homes that were not on the market for sale or rental, and could be classified as abandoned, reached a record high in 2012 at 7.4 million.
 Both studies point to the growing issue of property and structural abandonment for both commercial and residential parcels.
 With these growing abandonment issues come the issue of government intervention on abandoned properties, the funding of such operations, and then the high quantity waste stream generated from demolition.
 More…

 About Rex LaMore

-He was elected to the board of directors of the Michigan Association of Planning in 2012.
 He received his bachelor’s and master’s degrees at Michigan State University and his doctorate from the University of Michigan.